capybara1/ActorModelDemo/README.md

 Motivation:

+- First described in 1973 by Carl Hewitt, Peter Bishop und Richard Steiger
 - Thread blocking and resource locking are considered computationally expensive and introduce the risk of deadlocks
 - Parallelism
+  - Muliple cores is the norm as of today
+- Reducing impacts of locality
+  - Processes can run anywhere
+  - Immutability implies that copies of the data resides at every location
+- Solving problems by allowing processes to crash

 Properties of an actor: